sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Khajiit

-﻿Passive: Feline Grace - Gain 25 points of Speed and 50 points of Detect Life while sneaking. <br/>
+﻿*Passive*: Feline Grace - Gain 25 points of Speed and 50 points of Detect Life while sneaking. <br/>
-﻿Power: Prowl - Gain Night Eye and Invisibility for 120 seconds.
+﻿*Power*: Prowl - Gain Night Eye and Invisibility for 120 seconds.

 - ﻿Hestra: You now gain 50 points of Speed and 100 points of Detect Life while sneaking.
 - ﻿Reman: Prowl now also Fortifies your Agility by 50 points for 120 seconds.